What Is Chronic Fatigue Syndrome?

 - Frequent or recurrent sore throat

-- Infectious agents: Borna disease virus, parvovirus B19, glandular fever, enterovirus, human herpes viruses 4, 6, and 7, infectious mononucleosis, Nipah virus encephalitis, and Q fever have all been implicated
+- Infectious agents, such as borna disease virus, parvovirus B19, glandular fever, enterovirus, human herpes viruses 4, 6, and 7, infectious mononucleosis, Nipah virus encephalitis, and Q fever

 - Immune system dysfunction